How to Spot a Phishing Email – Useful Tips

 Verify the sender’s email address and hover over links to check the actual URL.
 Always contact the company directly via official channels if you’re unsure.

-What should you do if you clicked on a phishing link or attachment?
+What should you do if you clicked on a phishing link?

-If you clicked on a link or attachment, immediately run a virus scan, change your passwords, and monitor your accounts for unusual activity.
+If you clicked on a link or attachment, immediately run a virus scan, change your credentials, and monitor your accounts for unusual activity.
 Avoid interacting further with the email.

 Related Articles